SherG/cool-iron/blog/chatgpt-google-code-red.md

 And there's nothing preventing a service like ChatGPT from posting ads on its pages.

+## ChatGPT vs Google Search

 In comparing ChatGPT with Google, it's worth noting what the former doesn't do.

 For example, currently ChatGPT doesn't cite its sources or provide hyperlinks so users can verfy information for themselves.

 Indeed, ChatGPT can't even access the internet to retrieve information.
-Countless queries are made on Google Search for stock prices, tickets, event times, train and flight schedules, traffic delays, products, and more.
+Countless queries are made on Google Search for up-to-date stock prices, tickets, event times, train and flight schedules, traffic delays, products, and more.

 Development of schema and structured data has given us interactive search results like these, which despite looking like ads, aren't.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/v1672430369/SignalFox/lambskin-bomber-jacket_af9b7s.png" />

-In fact, because ChatGPT doesn't actively pull information from the internet, it can't answer simple queries like this:
+But ChatGPT can't answer queries like this:

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/v1672431118/SignalFox/chatgpt-prices-ratings_obyx7r.png" />